rnd7/awsm/README.md

 ![alt text](documentation/awsm-generator-settings-type-modal.png "AWSM - Generator Settings Type Modal")

-### WaveSplineSettings Exponent
+### Exponent
 Only applicable for `WaveSplines` of type `Spline`.
 Sets the exponent used by all nodes of the `WaveSpline`.
 A value of 1 equals linear Interpolation, a value around 2 is similar to a sine wave.
 Values lower than 1 produce spikes, higher values tend towards a square wave.

 ![alt text](documentation/awsm-generator-settings-exponent.png "AWSM - Generator Settings Exponent")

-### WaveSplineSettings Phase
+### Phase
 Shift the phase of the `WaveSpline`.
-Might be useful to carefully align the waveforms of multiple voices.
+Useful to carefully align the waveforms of multiple voices.

 ![alt text](documentation/awsm-generator-settings-phase.png "AWSM - Generator Settings Phase")

 ### WaveSplineView
-`WaveSplines` are unitless, so the view determines the way it is rendered as audio.
+`WaveSplines` are unitless, so the view determines the way it is rendered as audio, pitch or gain signal.

-The view when Time Grid value is zero which equals infinity.
+The view when Time Grid value is zero which equals infinity, which means no raster.

 ![alt text](documentation/awsm-wave-spline-view-compact.png "AWSM - WaveSpline View")